Well-being and indoor climate play a crucial role in our habitat architecture.

 Velux estimates that we spend 90% of our time indoors.
 We will use the data from the expedition to map which climatic components have the greatest negative or positive effect.
-Too understand which efforts can have the greatest effect on healthy indoor climate.
+To understand which efforts can have the greatest effect on healthy indoor climate.

 One of the biggest challenges will be heat loss.
 The project will provide renewed knowledge in the development of architectural components with the least possible heat loss, such as windows and walls.
-By using spacegrade insulating materials such as Aerogel we can minimize heat loss with small dimensions.
+By using spacegrade insulating materials such as ArmaFoam we can minimize heat loss with small dimensions.